Lech Poznań: Lech Poznań Academy

 The Lech Poznań Academy (Akademia Lecha Poznań) is the club's youth system, with several teams across all children's ages up until its most senior U-19 youth team.
 The teams play in the Central Junior League, which was at first formed to replace the clubs' reserve teams which participated in the league pyramid.
 The club's youth system is the most extensive and advanced in the country and has produced many players which went on to play in the senior team.

+KKS Wiara Lecha

-KKS Wiara LechaKKS Wiara Lecha' is a football club founded by Lech Poznań supporters in 2011.
+KKS Wiara Lecha is a football club founded by Lech Poznań supporters in 2011.
 Only active supporters can play in the team and they have to have made a contribution to the supporter scene in order to be admitted to the squad.